graphprotocol/graph-node/docs/graphman.md

 ### OPTIONS

 Blocks can be selected by different methods.
-The `check-blocks` command let's you use the block hash, a single number or a number range to refer to which blocks it should verify:
+The `check-blocks` command lets you use the block hash, a single number or a number range to refer to which blocks it should verify:

 #### `by-hash`